maxdraz/particle-jam/README.md

 ### Features planned
 - Jumping to interesting geometrical patterns at the press of a button.
 - Persistant custom presets - customise rotation speed, colour pallette, sensitivity to audio.
-- Ability to toggle between multiple visual stlyles.
+- Ability to toggle between multiple stlyles of visualisation.
 - ECS for performance and huge number of particles.

 ### Researched topics